How to Set a Budget for Facebook Ads

 - Events and specials: Do you have a new car event coming up?
 Or maybe some product specials?
 Facebook works well if you have time limitations and need to get ads rolling quickly.

-- Product placement: Do you have new model you want to announce?
+- Product placement: Do you have a new model you want to announce?
 Or do you want to remind your audience about a model they have already viewed?
-You can place your vehicle in front of a relevant audience using Facebook's advanced targeting options.
+You can place your vehicle in front of a relevant audience using Facebook’s advanced targeting options.

 After answering why, decide what action you want your audience to take after viewing your Facebook ad.

 - ($) Website clicks: This is by far the most common action for auto dealers since ultimately you want your Facebook audience to become your vehicle detail page (VDP) audience.